stollander33/docs/docs/users/user_guide.md

 ## Known issues post-upgrade

-### Errors when submitting celery taks in RAPyDo 0.7.3
+### Errors when submitting celery tasks in RAPyDo 0.7.3

 Backend fails to submit any celery task and raises the following error: